 ‘Top players need adaptable short and long-term strategies to grow and defend their bases while laying waste to the opposition.
 To complicate matters, players cannot see the whole “map” of the game, so decisions are made on partial information.‘

-- The number of possible moves for StarCraft II players at any one are 10 to the 26th power
+- The number of possible moves at any one point is 10 to the 26th power

-- The Deep Mind system, named AlphaStar, was deliberately slowed so it couldn’t win by sheer calculating speed.
+- The Deep Mind system, named AlphaStar, was deliberately slowed so it couldn’t win by its calculating speed alone.
 Instead it had to learn the strategy of play.

 - The research has implications for advances in areas such as self-driving cars, personal assistants, weather and climate modelling, and other applications involving complexity